ANCPLabOldenburg/megqc_documentation/index.md

 - [Tutorial on how to run MEGqc](book/tutorial.md)

 ## Requirements for this tutorial
-MEGqc is designed to be as user-friendly as possible.
 This documentation will help you to install and run MEGqc without a deep technical knowledge.
 Still, you might benefit from having some familiarity with the following:

 - Basic knowledge of the [BIDS structure](extra/bids.md)
 - Access to a Linux terminal/shell and basic [BASH commands](https://peerherholz.github.io/Python_for_Psychologists_Winter2021/introduction/intro_to_shell.html) (link to an external tutorial)